NikitaCartes/EasyAuth/README.md

 * Thanks to @Nikijaz for implementing MySQL database support
 * Thanks to @dmunozv04 for Floodgate support
 * Thanks to @Wereii for 1.19.3 support
+* Thanks to @martinszelcel for updating for new Mojang's API

 Thank you so much for those who have already helped with translation of the mod!